-UPDATE: Since this story in May, 2012, P-TECH has been featured in the President’s State of the Union speech, and today gets a visit from the President himself.
+UPDATE: Since this story in May, 2012, P-TECH has been featured in the President’s State of the Union speech, and on October 25, 2013 got a visit from President Obama himself.

 That’s exactly what P-TECH — the Pathways in Technology Early College High School — in Crown Heights, Brooklyn is equipped to do.
 Its innovative and unique school model pairs each student (grades 9 –14 – yes, 14) with an IBM mentor, providing them with the support necessary to develop the STEM (Science, Technology, Engineering, and Mathematics) skills needed to succeed in today’s workforce.
 P-TECH is a public-private partnership between the NYC Department of Education, NYC College of Technology, CUNY, and IBM, and opened its doors to its first class of ninth graders in September 2011.